eclipse-openj9/openj9-docs/docs/vgclog.md

 </concurrent-kickoff>
 ```

 **Note:** To analyze specific parts of a cycle, you can search for the XML elements that mark a specific increment of the cycle.
-For example, you can search for the <concurrent-kickoff> XML element to locate the first increment of the Gencon global cycle.
-See the details of a particular cycle, such as the [Gencon Global Cycle](./vgclog.md/#global-gc-cycle), to determine the XML element names for particular *stop-the-world* or concurrent GC increments or operations.
+For example, you can search for the <concurrent-kickoff> XML element to locate the first increment of the `gencon` global cycle.
+See the details of a particular cycle, such as the [`gencon` Global Cycle](./vgclog.md/#global-gc-cycle), to determine the XML element names for particular STW or concurrent GC increments or operations.

-**`<exclusive-start>`**
+#### `<exclusive-start>`

-The `<exclusive-start>` XML element indicates the start of a *stop-the-world* pause:
+The `<exclusive-start>` XML element indicates the start of an STW pause:

 ```xml
 <exclusive-start id="12363" timestamp="2020-10-18T13:35:44.344" intervalms="342.152">